-My interest in sociological cults came about because of my younger brother’s involvement and entrapment in the Way International in the early 1980s.
-Although my brother left the Way in the 1987 it horrified me that such an intelligent well meaning person could be entrapped by a sociological cult.
-I watched in pain as he devoted seven years of his life to this cause while destroying himself both physically and emotionally.
-He left this cult physically in 1987 but spent years breaking free mentally.
+My interest in sociological cults grew from my younger brother’s involvement in the Way International in the early 1980s.
+Although he left the Way in the 1987 it baffled me that such an intelligent and well meaning person lured into a cult.
+I watched in pain as he devoted seven years of his life to their cause and in the process destroying himself physically, financially and emotionally.
+He left the Way physically in 1987 but spent years breaking free mentally.

-Later we both determined to understand what had happened to him and, just as importantly, the how and why.
+Later we both determined to understand what had happened to him and and why.

 We begin reading all we could about sociological cults including ground breaking books like Steve Hassan’s Combatting Mind Control and Michael Langone’s Recovery From Cults: Help For Victim of Psychological and Spiritual Abuse.
 I visited websites including Rick Ross’s website and (sadly) the now defunct FACTNET site to help my brother as he struggled for years to put his experience behind him.

 I stumbled across Tik Tok’s writings in late 2006 through a link to his website everynationexposed (http://everynationexposed.blogspot.com/) on FACTNET.

 I devoured every sentence of Tikie’s account of his time in Maranatha Christian Ministries.
 I can recall reading his blog for almost eight hours straight in a sitting.
-At the time I thought it one of the best personal accounts of cult membership, not just due to Tikie’s riveting writing and vivid descriptions, but also because of the way he plumbed the whys and hows of sociological cult membership.
+At the time I thought it one of the best personal account of cult membership, not just due to Tikie’s riveting writing and vivid descriptions, but also because of the way he plumbed the whys and hows of sociological cult membership.

 One reader wrote of Tikie’s blog in 2006 that it was, “The Magnus Opus of sociological cults,” and another said of the blog, “A fantastic novel-like read minus the horrible punctuation.”
-A former member noted that, “A better account of the leadership and their personalities involved [in MCM] could not be written.”
+A former member noted that, “A better account of the leadership and the personalities involved [in MCM] could not be written.”